Licensed Practical Nurses (LPN) vs. Registered Nurses (RN)

 Education and Licensure

-State regulations differ for LPNs vs. RNs because of the differences in educational training.
-RNs must spend more time in college, earning either an ADN or a BSN.
-LPNs can complete a program in a single year.
+State regulations vary for LPNs and RNs because of differences in their education.
+RNs must spend more time on earning their ADN or a BSN degree, while LPNs can complete a program in a single year.

 How to Become an LPN